abeliapetelle/Predicting-Spotify-Hits/README.md

 Predicting spotify hits using supervised machine learning algorithms (classification).

 ## Context
-Every music producer wants to put the track that has the best chance of becoming a hit at the first posoition of the album.
+Every music producer wants to put the track that has the best chance of becoming a hit at the first position of the album.
 But how do you know if the song has a chance of becoming a hit?

 Music tracks can be analyzed using a large number of parameters such as their key, the level of danceability, the acousticness, they duration, etc. By analyzing these parameters and trying to find the best supervised machine learning model, we can try to predict which tracks have the most potential to become a hit.